Wingaero/Module_2_Challenge/README.md

 # Module_2_Challenge

-There is a title, and there are multiple paragraphs (2 pt).
-Each paragraph has a heading (2 pt).
-There are subheadings to break up text (2 pt).
-Links are working, and images are formatted and displayed where appropriate (2 pt).

-Overview of Project
-The purpose and background are well defined (2 pt).
-Results
-The analysis is well described with screenshots and code (4 pt).
-Summary
-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).

 ## Purpose
 ####    The purpose of this challenge is to refactor, or 'edit', old code  to increase  scalability, i. e. to be able to analyze the data of thousands of stocks rather than a dozen stocks.